andrewromanenco/andrewromanenco.github.io/projects.markdown

 #### <a href="https://github.com/andrewromanenco/brainfk" target="_blank" style="text-decoration: underline;">BrainF*ck interpreter and compiler</a>

-BrainF*ck implementation using the <a href="https://github.com/andrewromanenco/compilerframework" target="_blank" style="text-decoration: underline;">CompilerFramework</a>.
+BrainF\*ck implementation using the <a href="https://github.com/andrewromanenco/compilerframework" target="_blank" style="text-decoration: underline;">CompilerFramework</a>.
 It contains both interpreter and compiler.
-BrainF*ck code get compiled into java byte (.class) and is executable on any jvm.
+BrainF\*ck code gets compiled into java byte code (.class) and is executable on any jvm.

 <br/>